-There are many ways to say hello in Spanish.
+There are many ways to say 'hello' and introduce yourself in Spanish.
 As with English, some expressions are best used in formal situations and others are more casual in tone.
-Can you distinguish between the formal and informal expressions below?
-Which expressions do you think are used by children and teens?
-Which are used by professionals?
+Can you distinguish between the formal and informal Spanish introductions below?
+Which Spanish introductions do you think are used by children and teens?
+Which Spanish introductions are used by adults and professionals?

 ¡Hola! - hi!